MicrosoftDocs/query-docs/query-languages/dax/orderby-statement-dax.md

 ---
 # ORDER BY

-Defines the sort oder of query results returned by an EVALUATE statement in a [DAX query](dax-queries.md).
+Defines the sort order of query results returned by an EVALUATE statement in a [DAX query](dax-queries.md).

 ## Syntax